Ikomia-hub/infer_swinir_super_resolution/README.md

 a lot of memory, model is fed with square tiles of fixed size one by one.
 - **overlap_ratio** (float) - Default 0.1: Overlap between tiles in percentage.
 Overlapping tiles then blending the results lead to a smoother image.
 Set it to 0 to have no overlap like in the original repo.
 1,0 is max overlap.
+- **scale** (int) - Default 4: Scale factor.
+Must be 2 or 4. scale 2 is not available for large models.

 **Parameters** should be in **strings format**  when added to the dictionary.